Images Depict Mature Plants

 Lady's Mantle Plants for Sale Online

 Lady's Mantle, (Alchemilla mollis) is a flowering perennial that produces greenish-yellow star-shaped flowers in June.
-The light green, scalloped-edged foliage of the lady's mantle form a loose mound about 1 foot tall twice as wide.
+The light green, scalloped-edged foliage of the lady's mantle form a loose mound about 1 foot tall and 2 feet wide.
 After it rains, the plant's leaves retain moisture beads especially well for a picture-perfect moment.

 This showy perennial prefers full sun to part shade, but when planted in the hot climates of the south, we recommend giving it some relief from the direct afternoon sun.
 It also flourishes in partially moist but well-draining soil.
 The flowers of the Alchemilla mollis are gorgeous when cut for fresh or dried arrangements as they hold their color well.

 |Full sun to part shade